 When it comes to Google Ads, you only have a limited amount of space to grab the searcher’s attention.
 With only 30 characters allowed in the ad headline, it can be hard to write a compelling advert.
 Yet some businesses crush it daily with their awesome ads.
 So just how do they do it?
 And how can you copy them?

-Luckily we’ve got plenty of Google Ads campaign examples to show you.
+Luckily we’ve got plenty of Google Ads description examples to show you.

 When it comes to Google ad examples, there are plenty of good ones out there to choose from.
 Most large scale ad campaigns are run by huge pay per click agencies that have big budgets and a lot of resources to deliver incredible results.

 They also have lots of experience running Google Ads and know a thing or two about how to create the perfect Google ad.
-So if you’re looking for some good Google Ads examples, then we have plenty of them below.
+So if you’re looking for some good Google Ads headlines and description examples, then we have plenty of them below.

 We’ve hand-picked 10 of our favorite ad examples from various industries and have broken them down into easy to understand chunks.
-So grab your pen and get ready to make plenty of notes!
+So grab your pen and get ready to make plenty of notes from these successful campaigns!

 Here are our top 10 best Google ad copy examples.